Cantitate/Preț

 Notă biografică

-Irma Pineda (b.
-1971) is an Isthmus Zapotec poet, translator, educator, and Indigenous rights activist.
-She is the author of twelve books of bilingual (Spanish and Didxazá) poetry and three books of poetry in Spanish.
-She has two previous collections of poetry in English translation: In the Belly of Night and Other Poems and Nostalgia Doesn’t Flow Away Like Riverwater.
+Irma Pineda is an Isthmus Zapotec poet, translator, educator, and Indigenous rights activist.
+She has two previous collections of poetry in Wendy Call’s English translation: In the Belly of Night and Other Poems and Nostalgia Doesn’t Flow Away Like Riverwater.
 She lives in Oaxaca, Mexico.
 Wendy Call is a writer, editor, translator, and educator.
-This is her fourth book of poetry in translation.
-She is also author of No Word for Welcome and coeditor of Telling True Stories: A Nonfiction Writers’ Guide and the annual Best Literary Translations.
-She lives in Seattle, on Duwamish land.
+She is the author of No Word for Welcome and coeditor of Telling True Stories and the annual Best Literary Translations.
+She lives in Seattle, WA, on Duwamish land.